mihailupu99/git_homework/README.md

 The .csv file was added because .gitignore with the file exceptions was in the main branch, not on the develop branch.

 # PART II

+## 1. on branch develop create a file food.txt, add some text to it